Quark (Star Trek): Family, friends, and romantic interests

 Quark has a cousin, Gaila, who is an arms dealer and has become successful enough to buy his own moon.
 Gaila appears in two episodes, "Business as Usual" and "The Magnificent Ferengi," portrayed by Josh Pais.

 Quark has had his share of romances throughout the series.
 In the first season, he was involved with Vash, a corrupt archaeologist first introduced in Star Trek: The Next Generation.
 He was married to (and divorced from) a Klingon (Grilka) in an incident that also garnered him considerable respect from the Klingon community for his bravery, when he exposed how her husband's rival had tried to attack his House through business measures rather than a straightforward duel and then provoked said rival into trying to kill Quark in a duel when Quark was unarmed and had freely acknowledged that he would lose.
 He had a Cardassian love interest (Natima Lang), was shown on several occasions to be attracted to both Major Kira Nerys and Lieutenant Commander Jadzia Dax, and once tried to seduce a Vulcan member of the Maquis (although this may have been motivated by his own efforts to find out more about the group).
 He also had a platonic affair with Pel, a female Ferengi posing as a male in order to make profit.

 In the non-canon novels set after the series, Quark starts a romantic relation with Ro Laren who has taken Odo's place as head of security.

 The Mirror Universe version of Quark appeared only once, in the episode "Crossover".
-At first he appears much the same as his regular counterpart (although mirror Quark has no idea what 'gold pressed latinum' - a staple of Ferengi currency - is), but it's soon revealed that mirror Quark is actively helping Terran slaves escape the cruelty of the Klingon/Cardassian Alliance.
+At first he appears much the same as his regular counterpart (although mirror Quark has no idea what 'gold pressed latinum', a staple of Ferengi currency, is), but it is soon revealed that mirror Quark is actively helping Terran slaves escape the cruelty of the Klingon/Cardassian Alliance.
 This version of Quark is eventually caught and executed when his activities are discovered.